Helping Clients Fulfill the American Dream

 - Nonimmigrant (temporary) Visas (Business): B-1, E-1, E-2, H-1B, H-2A, H-2B, L-1A, L-1B, O, and P.

 - Citizenship & Naturalization.
-Preparation and filing of Naturalization Application, Continued Cases, and Petitions for Re-Hearing.
+Preparation and filing of Naturalization Application, Continued Cases, Acquisition/ Derivation of Citizenship, and Petitions for Re-Hearing.

 - Other.
 Embassy Visa Denials, Customs & Border Patrol Admission Issues, Delayed Processing at Local Offices, Attorney Attendance at Local Interviews, and Deferred Action for Childhood Arrivals.

 When you retain an immigration lawyer to represent you, that lawyer must evaluate your immigration history, understand your short and long-term goals, and present your legal options.